yasaminrn/Sentiment-Analysis/README.md

 # Sentiment-Analysis
-Sentiment analysis of tweets to use for investment decision making
+Sentiment analysis of tweets as means for investment decision making